Continuous-mode multi-photon filtering: Two-photon filtering

-For the single-photon state $|\Phi_{10}\r$ or $|\Phi_{01}\r$ defined in Eq. (\ref{eq:Phi_10}) or (\ref{eq:Phi_01}), $t_i$ can be interpreted as the peak arrival time of the photon, and $\Omega_i$ is the frequency bandwidth.
-More discussions on the physical aspect of the model can be found in, e.g., (\cite{stobinska:2009}; \cite{RSF10}; \cite{wang:2011}; \cite{baragiola:2012}).

-Let $\varrho_t^{11;11}$ is the solution to the master equations in Corollary \ref{cor:master_Heisenberg}.
-Then the unconditional excitation probability (the probability of finding the atom in the excited state) of the two-level atom is
+For the single-photon state $|\Phi_{10}\r$ or $|\Phi_{01}\r$ defined in equation (\ref{eq:Phi_1}), $t_i$ can be interpreted as the peak arrival time of the photon, and $\Omega_i$ is the frequency bandwidth.
+More discussions on the physical aspect of the model can be found in, e.g., \cite{baragiola:2012}, \cite{stobinska:2009}-\cite{RSF10}.
+Let $\varrho_t^{11;11}$ be the solution to the master equations in Corollary \ref{cor:master_Heisenberg}.
+Then the unconditional excitation probability (the probability of finding the two-level system in the excited state $|e\r$) is $\mathbb{P}_e(t) \triangleq \mrm{Tr}[\varrho_t^{11;11}|e\rangle\langle e|]$.